-The sceneries aren’t the only things that make the Swiss Alps special.
-As we learned that there are castles built by the Swiss Alps’ lakeshores, it just means that there are a lot of things we can still discover and see beyond the mountains, valleys, and lakes.
+The scenery aren’t the only things that make the Swiss Alps special.
+As we learned that there are castles built by the Swiss Alps’ lakeshores, it just means that there are many things we can still discover and see beyond the mountains, valleys, and lakes.

 Charming Towns in The Swiss Alps

-Isn’t it a paradise when you’re surrounded by these snowy mountains, lush meadows with flower-embellished wooden Swiss chalets?
+Isn’t it a paradise when you’re surrounded by these snowy mountains and lush meadows with flower-embellished wooden Swiss chalets?
 Like, there’s no stress you can get here even a tiny bit!
 It’s just heaven.
 Agree with me:

 These Swiss chalets are typically made of wood with eaves set right-angles to compensate for the weight of the snow during blizzards.
 Chalets are unique to this region; thus, it’s one of the things that make the Swiss Alps special.

-There are many places in the Swiss Alps where you can find these chalets.
+There are many places in the Swiss Alps to find these chalets.
 But the most famous you can visit are the traditional chalet houses in Zermatt (see the image above)